I donated blood!

 The first thing I noticed was that there were quite a number of people there.
 To my front, there was the surveyors and the doctors and to my left there were many benches set up with stands beside them.
 Quite a number of them filled with people of all sorts of sizes, sitting quietly while the nurses attended to them.
 Some of them looked nervous, some queasy even.

-I then proceeded to the last stop and sat on the rubbery seat while many nurses hovered around me (wished more people did that in my every day life .. hahaha) One to put a blanket over me, another to take my pressure, another to teach me about the proceedures.
+I then proceeded to the last stop and sat on the rubbery seat while many nurses hovered around me.
+One to put a blanket over me, another to take my pressure, another to teach me about the procedures.

 “If you’re scared, look away” One nurse told me so I turned around and saw another guy who was donating and asked him “How’s it going?”
 He gave me a thumbs up.
-One nurse rubbed anaestetic and I breathed in deeply and thought to myself just what on earth did I bring myself to.
+One nurse rubbed anaesthetic and I breathed in deeply and thought to myself just what on earth did I brought myself into.

 And soon after the blood bag was filled.
 Even the nurses was surprised.
 They told me that I’ve got very good blood flow and usually it took people 10 minutes (the fastest) to 30 minutes for the slowest.
 I took about 5 - 7 minutes.
 (Vampires dream come true)

-The nurses bandaged my arm with a cute smiley bandange and I rested in the pantry for a few minutes and then said goodbye to the people there.
-But not without souveniers the nurses gave me, sticker, pens, diary … I’d rather have the squeeze ball as a souvenir though :P
+The nurses bandaged my arm with a cute smiley bandage and I rested in the pantry for a few minutes and then said goodbye to the people there.
+I got for myself some souvenirs!
+The nurses gave me, a sticker, pens, diary … I’d rather have the squeeze ball as a souvenir though 😛

 I feel quite tired right now though.
-Dont feel strong enough to go for my jogs even.
+Don’t feel strong enough to go for my jogs even.
 My brother Naz tells me that it should be from the lack of iron.
 But anyway, I still feel such an accomplishment.
-Its not bad, I could do this again :)
+It was not bad, I could do this again 🙂

 Where my arm was pricked for blood.
-Not very noticable right?
+Not very noticeable right?